garden-io/garden/docs/reference/commands.md

                   source:

                   # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
-                  # Defaults to to same as source path.
+                  # Defaults to the same as source path.
                   target:

           # Maximum time in seconds to wait for build to finish.